KixAss/HomebridgeMitsubishiWFRac/README.md

 ## Credits

-For the bases of the plugin I used: https://github.com/beele/HomebridgeLgSmartThinqAirco For the WF-RAC communication i used: https://github.com/jeatheak/Mitsubishi-WF-RAC-Integration
+For the bases of the plugin I used: https://github.com/beele/HomebridgeLgSmartThinqAirco

+For the WF-RAC communication I used: https://github.com/jeatheak/Mitsubishi-WF-RAC-Integration and https://github.com/mcheijink/WF-RAC